Snapchat/KeyDB-docs/docs/replication.md

 KeyDB uses by default asynchronous replication, which being low latency and high performance, is the natural replication mode for the vast majority of KeyDB use cases.
-However KeyDB replicas asynchronously acknowledge the amount of data they received periodically with the master.
+However, KeyDB replicas asynchronously acknowledge the amount of data they received periodically with the master.
 So the master does not wait every time for a command to be processed by the replicas, however it knows, if needed, what replica already processed what command.
-This allows to have optional syncrhonous replication.
+This allows having optional synchronous replication.

 Synchronous replication of certain data can be requested by the clients using the `WAIT` command.
 However `WAIT` is only able to ensure that there are the specified number of acknowledged copies in the other KeyDB instances, it does not turn a set of KeyDB instances into a CP system with strong consistency: acknowledged writes can still be lost during a failover, depending on the exact configuration of the KeyDB persistence.
-However with `WAIT` the probability of losign a write after a failure event is greatly reduced to certain hard to trigger failure modes.
+However with `WAIT` the probability of losing a write after a failure event is greatly reduced to certain hard to trigger failure modes.